mahmoudmoe84/Lecture-1-Task-SW-MLOPS/project-oop-library-management-system/README.md

 This is a learning project to practice Python classes and functions.
 It's pretty basic but covers the main concepts of object-oriented programming that we're studying.

 ---

-*Built as a class project to learn OOP concepts in Python*